alexanderGugel/level-accounts/README.md

   token: '8b06cdea-1eed-421a-b36d-472b93db0b30' }
 ```

-Usernames need to be unique, otherwise error will be set:
+Usernames need to be unique, otherwise error will not be null:

 ```
 [Error: Username not available] undefined